 Again, vintage is one of those words that have a lot of wriggle room.
 Vintage might just mean a high street brand t-shirt that you bought 20 years ago.
 But some vintage sellers are flogging designer gear priced at £100 for a Saint Laurent top.

-We stock good quality brands at our store on Team Valley and online, but at time of writing our most expensive item listed is a £32 L.K Bennett dress.
+We stock good quality brands at our store on Gateshead High Street and online, but at time of writing our most expensive item listed is a £32 L.K Bennett dress.
 It's a beautiful silk dress that would have originally been bought for a lot more.

 We're moving away from cheaply made fast-fashion, but our prices for higher quality goods are fair - we just want to find these brilliant clothes a new home!